akshaymishra7/akshaymishra7/README.md

 - 👋 Hi, I’m akshay mishra
 - 👀 I’m interested in android development with java
 - 🌱 I’m currently learning new technologies in this field
-- 📫 Ypu can reach through my mail id-akshaymishra409@gmail.com
+- 📫 You can reach through my mail id-akshaymishra409@gmail.com

 <!---
 akshaymishra7/akshaymishra7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.